sqljoy/sqljoy/readme.md

 you pay for what you use and don't have to worry about any of the tasks around server administration, monitoring, scaling, etc.

-However, the real sweet spot currently is that it's a technical workaround to an organizational problem that many people are unaware of.
 If you have separate frontend and backend teams it's terribly inefficient.
-You lose some 0-30% productivity at any point in time by having the suboptimal balance between frontend and backend developers.
-You'll never be lucky enough to have it balanced just right - and it changes over time.
+You lose up to 20% productivity at any point in time by having the suboptimal balance between frontend and backend developers.
+One is never lucky enough to have it balanced just right - and that ideal balance changes daily.
 You also lose a tremendous amount of velocity (latency - not throughput) in delivering features.
 If you've ever worked in such an environment you know that adding a new feature looks something like this:

  - Have a series of cross-team meetings to sync on requirements
  - Put backend and frontend tasks into the respective team backlogs